How do I narrow my search results?

 Executing DDL LCRs → The EXECUTE member procedure for DDL LCRs is a subprogram of the LCR$_DDL_RECORD type.
 When the … would be run for the LCR are not run.
 The EXECUTE member procedure for DDL LCRs can be invoked only … in an apply handler for an apply process.
 All applied DDL LCRs commit automatically.
-Therefore, if a … Reference for more information
+Therefore, if a … automatically.
+See Also:

 Logical Change Records (LCRs) → LCRs: row LCRs and DDL LCRs.
-A capture process, a synchronous capture, or an application can … capture LCRs.
-You can capture the following types of LCRs with Oracle Streams: A captured LCR is an LCR … in the DBMS_APPLY_ADM package The only difference between the persistent LCRs captured
+A capture process, synchronous capture, or an application can capture … LCRs.
+You can capture the following types of LCRs with Oracle Streams: A captured LCR is an LCR that … the DBMS_APPLY_ADM package There are no differences between persistent LCRs that

 Track LCRs Through a Stream → $STREAMS_MESSAGE_TRACKING view to track the LCRs through the stream and see how they were processed by … each Oracle Streams client.
 LCR tracking is useful if LCRs are not being applied as expected by one … or more apply processes.
 When this happens, you can use LCR tracking to determine where the LCRs … message_tracking_frequency

 Managing LCRs Containing LOB Columns → LOB data types can be present in row LCRs captured by a capture process, but these data types are … represented by other data types.
 LOB data types cannot be present in row LCRs captured by synchronous … captures.
 Certain LOB data types cannot be present in row LCRs constructed by users.
-Table 14-1 … shows the LCR representation
+Table 11-1 … LCRs.
+Table

 Managing LCRs Containing LONG or LONG RAW Columns → LONG and LONG RAW data types all can be present in row LCRs captured by a capture process, but … these data types are represented by the following data types in row LCRs.
 LONG data type is represented … as VARCHAR2 data type in row LCRs.
 LONG RAW data type is represented as RAW data type in row LCRs.
 A … LCRs.